pivotal/docs-tap/fluxcd-source-controller/install.hbs.md

     >**Note** You will communicate with `fluxcd-source-controller` through its CRDs.

-3. If you are using a Git repository with a custom CA certificate, provide this certificate to the FluxCD Source Controller directly by including the CA in the service account used by the supply chain.
+3. If you are using a Git repository with a custom CA certificate, provide this certificate to the Flux CD Source Controller directly by including the CA in the service account used by the supply chain.

-   The Tanzu Application Platform distribution of FluxCD Source Controller does not support the Tanzu Application Platform `shared.ca_cert_data` field.
+   The Tanzu Application Platform distribution of Flux CD Source Controller does not support the Tanzu Application Platform `shared.ca_cert_data` field.
 For more information about setting the CA in the service account, see
    [Use Git authentication with Supply Chain Choreographer](../scc/git-auth.hbs.md).